-Sunny shades of yellow are the perfect thing to cheer you up on a bad day, so if you're feeling down, wearing yellow could help perk you back up.
-Yellow is also associated with intelligence and inspiration, so wearing something yellow on the day of your big final exam might help you come up with some extra answers.
+Sunny shades of yellow are the perfect thing to cheer you up on a bad day, so if you’re feeling down, wearing yellow could help perk you back up.
+Yellow is also associated with intelligence and inspiration, so wearing something yellow on the day of your big exam might help you come up with some extra answers.

 Blue is a color that can be both peaceful and calming as well as cold and standoffish.
 If you’re feeling really stressed out, the color blue can help you feel more relaxed.
 If you’re sad, however, you might want to steer away – the color blue can subconsciously make you feel more “blue.”
 Studies also show that blue can make you more creative, so if you want to channel some genius for your art project, wearing blue might be able to help.
 It can’t hurt, right?

-Of course we all know pink as the true girly-girl's favorite color, but it's also associated with romance and happiness.
-Pink is very calming, so don't wear it if you need tons of energy.
+Of course we all know pink as the true girly-girl’s favorite color, but it’s also associated with romance and happiness.
+Pink is very calming, so don’t wear it if you need tons of energy.
 Because of its romance association, pink is a good choice for a date.
-You can also wear it anytime you're a little bummed out for a boost.
-Of course, if you personally hate pink, then (obviously) this won't work for you.
+You can also wear it anytime you’re a little bummed out for a boost.
+Of course, if you personally hate pink, then that won’t work for you.